tobiasvl/tobiasvl.github.io/_posts/2020-06-09-space-invaders.md

 Like I said at the start, the sound chip is pretty hard to emulate, and most people don't bother.
 I'd like to do it, but I haven't yet.
 So I just make my emulator play prerecorded sound effects at the right times.
 These sound effects can readily be downloaded online.

 At least most of them can.
-There are 9 sound effects that can be found online, but the game actually has 10 sound effects.
-I haven't been able to find the last one, which plays when you gain a new life (by scoring either 1000 or 1500 points).
-[The sound effect can be heard at 2:04 in this video](https://youtu.be/DJMr36hLY38?t=124).
-I'm not sure why I can't find it online, but if anyone has it, I'd be much obliged.
+There are 9 sound effects that can be found online easily, but the tenth sound effect is a bit more elusive – it plays when you gain a new life (by scoring either 1000 or 1500 points), and is presumably hard to record without an overlapping "alien death" sound effect.
+It can, however, be found in some MAME sound packs.
+[The sound effect in question can be heard at 2:04 in this video.](https://youtu.be/DJMr36hLY38?t=124)

+Note also that some sound packs found online have seemingly swapped the file names of the "laser shot" sound and the "alien death" sound.
+They actually still fit somewhat when swapped, but look out for that if you want an authentic sound experience.

 How to emulate
 --------------